 There has recently been a lot of hype over a “new” study claiming that medical errors are the third leading cause of death in the US (this was really just a rehash of previous studies).
 Dr. Gorski has already done a fantastic job of explaining why that estimate is likely inaccurate, so I am going to focus on a slightly different issue that he only talked about briefly.
-Namely, even if the estimate is accurate, it would not support the conclusion that we should abandon modern medicine and switch to “alternative” medicines.
+Namely, even if the estimate is accurate (which its not), it would not support the conclusion that we should abandon modern medicine and switch to “alternative” medicines.
 In other words, many people try to use statistics like this to claim that modern medicine is actually dangerous and should be avoided, and that claim is extremely flawed for several reasons.

 First, as I recently explained in a different post, mortality rates in the US have been steadily decreasing with time, and that decrease is largely due to modern medicine.
 Yes, sanitation played a role back when we first switched to indoor plumbing and stopped letting raw sewage flow down our streets, but sanitation standards in the US haven’t changed appreciably in decades, yet the mortality rates continue to drop.
 So you clearly cannot give sanitation the credit for the continued decreases.
 To put this another way, modern medicine is obviously a good thing because of all the lives that it saves.
 If you stop and think about this for half a second, it should make perfect sense.
 Think of all the diagnostic tools, machines, procedures, etc. that we have today that we didn’t have a few decades ago.